 The Bodhisatta was once a royal treasurer.
 One day as he walked to the palace, some men invited him to sit with them and drink some rare liquor.
 The Bodhisatta did not drink alcohol, but he knew an invitation like this could be a ruse; and if so, he wanted to expose it.
-So he agreed to join them.
-But, he said, he could not drink before going to the king’s palace, so they should wait for him and he would think about joining them when he returned.
-After his business was finished, he saw the men again and their bowls were still full.
-If it was actually good liquor, they would have drank some already.
+He agreed to join them, but said he could not drink before going to the king’s palace.
+They should wait for him and he would think about joining them when he returned.
+After his business was finished, the Bodhisatta saw the men again, and their bowls were still full.
+If the liquor was actually good, they would have drunk some already.
 He told them he knew they were thieves and that they had drugged the liquor.

 In the Lifetime of the Buddha

-When Anathapindika told the Buddha about this incident, the Buddha told him this story so he knew that during earlier births these same men had tried to do the same thing to him.
+When Anathapindika told the Buddha about this incident, the Buddha told him this story so he knew that these same men had tried to do the same thing to he himself during earlier births.